 Named after the legendary landscape painter of the Paciﬁc Northwest, Emily Carr University of Art + Design is more than a world-class centre for ﬁne arts education.
-The university offers undergraduate degrees in ﬁne art, media art and design, and each concentration aims for a healthy mix of in-studio learning and theory.
+The university offers undergraduate and graduate degrees in ﬁne art, media art and design, and each concentration aims for a healthy mix of in-studio learning and theory.
 “Emily Carr is not like most universities,” says president Ron Burnett.
 “We get to know each other as individual artists and creators.”
-In keeping with the school’s vision, the campus houses research centres in health design, interactive and social media, and is one of two institutions in Canada with full stereoscopic 3D ﬁlm and animation equipment.
-In third year, students can go abroad to study at one of 60 art and design institutes, including the École nationale supérieure des beaux-arts in Paris.
-The main campus sits among the galleries and craft shops of downtown Vancouver’s Granville Island, not far from the Vancouver Art Gallery, Robson Street and Stanley Park.
-Last year, Emily Carr celebrated its 90th anniversary and began construction of a new campus in Vancouver’s industrial east end.
-The school will move to its $134-million Great Northern Way location in False Creek Flats in 2017 and hopes the nearly 300,000-sq.-foot campus will encourage new and innovative ways of thinking and creating.
+In keeping with the school’s vision, the campus houses research centres in health design and interactive and social media, and is one of the few institutions in Canada with full stereoscopic 3D ﬁlm and animation equipment, and a focus on virtual reality.
+In third year, students can go abroad to study at one of 70 art and design institutes, including the Universität der Künste Berlin.
+Since 1980, the main campus has sat among the galleries and craft shops of downtown Vancouver’s Granville Island, not far from the Vancouver Art Gallery and Stanley Park, but in 2015 construction began on a new campus in Vancouver’s industrial east end.
+In fall 2017, classes open in the $134-million, 285,000-sq.-foot Great Northern Way campus in False Creek Flats.
+ECUAD’s spacious new home, with its state-of-the-art facilities, will encourage new and innovative ways of thinking and creating.

 • Interaction Design: From websites to physical devices, interaction design is everywhere.
 This bachelor of design program prepares students to create processes and systems for everyday life.

 • New Media + Sound Arts: Master the conceptual and practical skills for producing creative, innovative and experimental new-media research and projects, examining how art and technology can contribute to positive social change.